cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0s"`     |

+The consensus reactor gossips consensus messages, by sending or forwarding them to peers.

-Random sleeps are inserted in the consensus reactor when it is waiting for HasProposalBlockPart messages and HasVote messages, so it can reduce the amount of these messages sent.
-This parameter sets an upper bound for the random value that is used for these sleep commands.
+If `peer_gossip_intraloop_sleep_duration` is set to a non-zero value, random sleeps are inserted in the reactor routines when the node is waiting for `HasProposalBlockPart` messages or `HasVote` messages.
+The goal is to reduce the amount of `BlockPart` and `Vote` messages sent.
+The value of this parameter is the upper bound for the random duration that is used by the sleep commands inserted in each loop of the reactor routines.

 ### consensus.peer_query_maj23_sleep_duration

-Consensus reactor `queryMaj23Routine` function sleep time.
+Consensus reactor interval between querying peers for +2/3 vote majorities.

 ```toml
 peer_query_maj23_sleep_duration = "2s"
 ```